 Tax Reporting and Compliance

-- Corporate Tax Returns: MSBs must file annual corporate income tax returns (T2) with the Canada Revenue Agency (CRA).
-Returns are due six months after the end of the fiscal year.
+- Corporate Tax Returns: All Canadian corporations must submit an annual T2 corporate income tax return to the Canada Revenue Agency (CRA).

-- GST/HST Returns: MSBs must file periodic GST/HST returns, typically on a quarterly or annual basis, depending on their revenue level.
+- GST/HST Returns: Where applicable, companies must submit GST/HST returns on a regular basis, usually on a quarterly or annual basis depending on the level of revenue.

 Specific Considerations for Virtual Currencies